tmarschner/esphome-daikin-s21/README.md

 ways:

 * Report your experince with different Daikin units.
-Turning on protocol debugging and getting the protocol detection output values would be the first step if you encounter issues and help me learn more about the output of different models.
+Turning on protocol debugging and getting the protocol and model detection output values would be the first step if you encounter issues and help me learn more about the output of different models.
 * Let me know how useful the binary sensor values are and which just shadow other sensor values.
 * If you have a revk module with an inverting RX pin, let me know if using a